quantumchunks/quantumchunks.github.io/qmechanics/problems/index.md

 \frac{d}{dt}\int_{-\infty}^{\infty}|\psi|^2 dx = 0,
 $$

-which means that the Schrodinger equation keeps the wave function normalized.
+which means that if the wave function is normalized, it stays normalized as it evolves via the Schrodinger equation.

 [^1]: Of course we are assuming that the wave function is not being measured as it evolves.